pranayga/expl0ring_V8/docs/cpp_intro.md

 * (TODO, out of scope)[Smart Pointers guide](https://www.chromium.org/developers/smart-pointer-guidelines)
 * (TODO, out of scope)[Important Abstractions](https://www.chromium.org/developers/coding-style/important-abstractions-and-data-structures)

-## More References (In no particular Order)
+## More References (In no Particular Order)

 * [Pointers VS References](https://www3.ntu.edu.sg/home/ehchua/programming/cpp/cp4_PointerReference.html) -> Use this as a refresher for how references differ from pointers, what's legal and what's not.
 Also, mentions how const functions can accept non-const variables, but not the other way around.
 * Rvalues & Lvalues
   * [Chromium's R-values Starter](https://www.chromium.org/rvalue-references)
   * [Lvalues & Rvalues](https://www.internalpointers.com/post/understanding-meaning-lvalues-and-rvalues-c) -> Reading this would tell you about the lvalues (things that exist in memory) and rvalues (which don't exist in memory).
-It also explains how operators at compiler level relate to R&Lvalues (along with example error messages).
+It also explains how operators at the compiler level relate to R&Lvalues (along with example error messages).
   * [Inderstanding Rvalue References](http://thbecker.net/articles/rvalue_references/section_01.html)